argos-ci/argos/README.md

 Argos integrates directly into your test suite and development workflow.
 We provide a command line interface streamlining the process.

-**Ship pixel perfect interfaces**:
+**Ship pixel-perfect interfaces**:
-Argos provide different tools to compares screenshots.
+Argos provides different tools to compare screenshots.
 Designers can easily participate in the code review process.

 ## The problem solved